alexdmiller/alexmiller.cv/journal.md

 - use gif for videos? have a play button? x fix the vids that aren't working
-- allow a custom order for media
-- enforce an order for dates
+- allow a custom order for media x enforce an order for dates
 - update URL when clicking on item, append to history, and when page is loaded process that fragment
 - figure out where to put arrows